dumitrucatalin/erc20-monitor/README.md

 ## Features

-- **Token Balance Monitoring**: Continuously fetches and updates balances for a specified list of ERC-20 tokens for a wallet address.
+- **Token Balance Monitoring**: Continuously fetches and updates balances for a specified list of ETH and ERC-20 tokens for a wallet address.
 - **Event Listener**: Listens to ERC-20 `Transfer` events to capture real-time updates for each token.
-- **Ethereum Blockchain**: Leverages the Ethereum blockchain to retrieve ERC-20 token data and event logs.
+- **Ethereum Blockchain**: Leverages the Ethereum blockchain to retrieve ETH or ERC-20 token data and event logs.
 - **Efficiency**: Uses web3 and ethers.js libraries for efficient interaction with the blockchain.

 ## Prerequisites